Onboarding Process

 Q: How do I implement compartmentalization between different end-users?

-A: By creating two different Webflows - one for the employee and one for the spouse.
+A: By creating two different Webflows - one for the customer and one for the spouse.

 Q: Do I need to authenticate end-users?